- A level requirements: AAB

 Your third year will be spent on a paid industrial placement.
 Since you will be returning from placement into the fourth year of the MChem programme, you also need to cover the core chemistry of the regular year three.
 This is done in specially developed distance learning modules supported by recorded lectures and special tutorial assignments.
 You will be required to write a final report on your research and performance during the year in industry, and this will contribute part of your mark for the year.

 This module extends second year knowledge of organic, inorganic and physical chemistry.
 This is a distance learning module in which students are expected to work through the course text books in conjunction with lecture notes and screencasts according to the schedule provided in CANVAS.
-Sets of assignment problems are set at two week intervals to assess progress.
+Sets of assignment problems are set at two to three week intervals to assess progress.

 On returning from industry, you enter the fourth year of the MChem Chemistry programme.